Appalaches–Bas‑Saint‑Laurent

 Once the variant with the least impact is selected, members of our acquisitions and real estate services team will contact each affected property owner directly to identify the rights to be acquired.
 Each situation will be assessed to determine the appropriate financial compensation according to the terms of the Hydro‑Québec–UPA Agreement on the Siting of Power Lines on Farms and in Woodlands.
 Affected property owners will be able to count on support at every stage of the process.

 Hydro‑Québec is committed to ensuring its facilities blend into the landscape as seamlessly as possible.
-When planning new transmission lines, our goal is to minimize their visual impact, preserve the landscape and foster compatibly with other land uses.
+When planning new transmission lines, our goal is to minimize their visual impact, preserve the landscape and foster compatibility with other land uses.

 Our teams use specialized digital tools throughout the project design phase to limit the visual impacts of any new transmission infrastructure.